 Wake Forest University School of Medicine's Department of Orthopaedic Surgery and Rehabilitation provides state-of-the-art evaluation and treatment of musculoskeletal problems, educating the next orthopaedic and podiatric surgeons and researching complex and advanced treatment options.
 With over 30 locations, 90 faculty, 2 residencies and 8 fellowships we are broad in exposure and breadth.
 Wake Forest University School of Medicine is part of the Atrium Health Wake Forest Baptist system which is the only level one pediatric and adult trauma center in the region.

 Why Wake Forest?

-The Wake Forest School of Medicine is the academic core of Atrium Health, which is the only region’s Level One pediatric and adult trauma center.
+The School of Medicine is the academic core of Atrium Health, which is the regions only Level One pediatric and adult trauma center.
 We serve patients from western North Carolina, Virginia, West Virginia, Tennessee and South Carolina with a strong national subspecialty reputation.

 Our gait lab partnership with WSSU uses state-of-the-art technology and research to investigate rehabilitation approaches.